 \section{Phase description of oscillatory Hele-Shaw convection}

-In this section, we formulate a theory of collective phase description for oscillatory Hele-Shaw convection.
-The theory can be considered an extension of our phase reduction method for the nonlinear Fokker-Planck equation~\cite{ref:kawamura11} to an equation for oscillatory convection.
+In this section, we formulate a theory for the collective phase description of oscillatory Hele-Shaw convection.
+The theory can be considered as an extension of our phase reduction method for the nonlinear Fokker-Planck equation~\cite{ref:kawamura11} to an equation for oscillatory convection.